Laser or Lazer

 Class - IV Lasers

-All the lasers which are more power full then class III are port of this class.
+All the lasers which are more power full than class III are ports of this class.
 They are great potential hazards to the eye and the exposed skin.
 They can produce enough light to burn any combustible materials that their beam strike.
 Thus they are also considered a fire hazard.

 .

-In any laser system a hazard even more dangerous then beam itself is the electrical power supply.
-Voltages in access of 1000 volts are present even in low power lasers.
+In any laser system, a hazard even more dangerous than the beam itself is the electrical power supply.
+Voltages in access of 1000 volts are present even in low-power lasers.

-A class III lasers wil not produce any injury under normal use but potential of up to 5000 volts are present in the power supply which could easily cause serious personal injury.
+A class III laser will not produce any injury under normal use but a potential of up to 5000 volts is present in the power supply which could easily cause serious personal injury.
 Therefore the laser power supply should always be enclosed in a suitable housing.

 Safety Precautions For laser Work

-• Do not stare into the laser beam or reflection of beam from shining objects.
-For class III lasers reflection from a flat mirror type surface is as dangerous as beam itself.
-However the reflection from diffused surface such as wall are not considered dangerous.
+- Do not stare into the laser beam or the reflection of the beam from shining objects.
+For class III lasers reflection from a flat mirror-type surface is as dangerous as the beam itself.
+However, the reflection from a diffused surface such as a wall is not considered dangerous.

-• Don't point the laser at eye.
+- Don't point the laser at the eye.
 To help avoid this always keep the laser below eye level when the laser is turned ON.

-• Don't operate the laser with power supply exposed.
+- Don't operate the laser with the power supply exposed.

 Uses of laser: